 Miracle Flights provides financial help for seriously-ill children and adults to take commercial flights to receive medical care.
 Eligibility for this program is based on financial need and health considerations.
-Download the application on the Miracle Flights website here: http://miracleflights.org/request-a-flight/4158924.
+Download the application on the Miracle Flights website here.

 Phone: (888) 595-4678

 Provides help with all forms of free, long-distance medically-related transportation and provides referrals to all appropriate sources of help available in the national charitable medical transportation network.
-To complete the travel request form, visit https://www.mercymedical.org/request-assistance.
+To complete the travel request form, visit this page on the Mercy Medical Angels website.

 Free flights for cancer patients in need of treatment outside of the area in which they live.
 Travel is also available for bone marrow donors/recipients as well as stem cell donors/recipients.
 All travel must be to an NCI/CoC recognized center.
-For current program availability, please visit: http://www.corpangelnetwork.org/Patients/Check-Eligibility.
+For current program availability and to apply for help, please visit this page.

 Phone: (877) 621-7177

 Air Charity Network coordinates free volunteer pilot flights in the continental United States as well as Alaska and Hawaii for children and adults with medical needs.
-For current availability and to request a flight, please visit http://aircharitynetwork.org/request-a-flight/.
+For current availability and to request a flight, please visit this page on the website.

 Phone: (888) 260-9707

 Online database of volunteer-based charitable aviation transportation groups who provide free flights for cancer patients who need treatment away from home.
 Search by level of care needed and geographical location.
-For more, visit http://www.aircarealliance.org/directory-groups.
+For find a program that meets your needs, please visit this link.